Chambers v. Florida: Case

-The case was argued on January 6, 1940, in front of the court by Thurgood Marshall (who was 31 years old at the time), representing four black men convicted for the murder of a white man in Florida.
+The case was argued on January 6, 1940, in front of the court by S.D.
+McGill, a Black civil rights attorney involved with the National Association for the Advancement of Colored People, representing four black men convicted for the murder of a white man in Florida.
+McGill, joined by Leon A. Ransom of the NAACP National Legal Committee, argued before the U.S. Supreme Court.
+Thurgood Marshall, special counsel for the NAACP, appeared on the defendants’ brief but did not participate in the courtroom arguments.

-The defendant Chambers, along with three other co-defendants, were four of up to forty transient black men arrested for the murder of Robert Darcy, an elderly local man, in Pompano Beach, Florida.
+The defendant Chambers, along with three other co-defendants, were four of up to forty transient black men arrested for the robbery and murder of Robert Darsey, a 64-year-old shopkeeper, in Pompano, Florida.
 The community was outraged by the murder, and the Broward County Sheriff's department was apparently under pressure to close the case.
 Chambers and the other defendants were taken to Miami for questioning, ostensibly to protect them from the mob that had formed, and then to Fort Lauderdale.

 The state did not contest that the defendants were held without access to legal counsel, and were not arraigned for a week.
 They were subjected to questioning on a random basis, often alone in a room with up to ten police officers and other members of the community.
 In the legal climate before Miranda, they were not informed of their right to remain silent.
 After a week of questioning, and despite previous denials, the four co-defendants eventually confessed to the crime and were convicted of capital murder and sentenced to death.
 Their convictions were affirmed by the Supreme Court of Florida.